wendahere/JAWS/Jayvien.md

 -> Lastly, Press EN button on ESP32 and check your wifi settings on your computer, it will state as **WifiManager and Password is tayfunulu**

+In case, there’s a socket left open, Reset the ESP32 with machine.reset().
+This will “forget” the open socket.